 WFAE is a major source of news and information for the Charlotte region and one of the country’s leading public radio stations.
-WFAE reaches over 200,000 listeners each week and offers a broad range of award-winning national, international and regional news from National Public Radio (NPR), the BBC, PRX, American Public Media and WFAE’s newsroom.
+WFAE reaches more than 700,000 listeners and readers each month across broadcast and digital channels.
+The station offers a broad range of award-winning national, international and regional news from National Public Radio (NPR), the BBC, PRX, American Public Media and WFAE’s newsroom.
 WFAE produces a weekday signature talk show, "Charlotte Talks," hosted by radio veteran Mike Collins.

 WFAE's Vision: